NLnetLabs/krill/doc/development/06_ca_manager.md

 new triggered commands to a CA, e.g.: update a received certificate under a parent.

-This approach allows that changes to CAs can be made locally and promptly, without needed to wait for synchronisation with a remote system like a parent or repository.
+This approach allows that changes to CAs can be made locally and promptly, without needed to wait for synchronization with a remote system like a parent or repository.
 Furthermore it allows that in case of any issues in connecting to a remote system, the task can be rescheduled.